Sell more homes and generate more appointments with home builder SEO

 Run a technical SEO audit based on real crawl data and traffic data.
 We use a tool for this called Sitebulb that generates very nice visual reports and crawl data.
 Fix any technical issues with the website that may be present in order to improve visibility.

-Rule of thumb is that if you or someone you know well didn’t write and create the content for your home builder website, then it’s possibly duplicated and worth digging into.
+The rule of thumb is that if you or someone you know well didn’t write and create the content for your home builder website, then it’s possibly duplicated and worth digging into.

 While you’re in the content mindset, take this time to review your keyword research and mapping document and consider creating any recommended content that exists for your site.